iamisti/mdDataTable/README.md

 ## Install

 1. `bower install mdDataTable` or [download the source](https://github.com/iamisti/mdDataTable/archive/master.zip).
 2. Make sure the `mdDataTable` lib is loaded.
-It's served in three different files: `mdDataTableStyle.css`, `mdDataTable.js`, `mdDataTableTemplates.js`
+It's served in three different files: `md-data-table-style.css`, `md-data-table.js`, `md-data-table-templates.js`
 3. Add `mdDataTable` as a dependency of your app.

 ## UI&UX driven by google data table